E2-BKI: Evidential Ellipsoidal Bayesian Kernel Inference for Uncertainty-aware Gaussian Semantic Mapping: Experimental Details

-\textbf{Evaluation} Since dense ground truth occupancy maps are rarely available in real-world datasets and are expensive to create, we build the map using every fifth frame and evaluate against reference point cloud queries constructed from the full sequence, which reflects online operation under limited sensing.
+Dense ground-truth occupancy maps are rarely available in real-world datasets and are costly to construct.
+To reflect online operation under limited sensing, we therefore build maps using every fifth frame and evaluate them against reference point-cloud queries constructed from the full sequence.
 Accordingly, the $20\%$ data availability in \Fref{fig:robust:a} represents our primary evaluation setting.
-To construct the reference queries, we accumulate all frames, voxelize the aggregated cloud at one quarter of the evaluation resolution ($0.05$\,m), and retain only voxels whose points exhibit consistent semantics.
+To construct the ground-truth queries, we accumulate all frames, voxelize the aggregated cloud at one quarter of the evaluation resolution ($0.05$\,m), and retain only voxels whose points exhibit consistent semantics.

-For evaluation, semantic quality is reported with classwise Intersection over Union (\IoU) and its mean (\mIoU), and we additionally report an accuracy metric (\Acc) that couples geometric occupancy with semantic correctness.
-For uncertainty calibration we use the Brier Score (\BS$\downarrow$).
-Let $\tpk, \fpk$, and $\fnk$, represent the number of true positive, false positive, and false negative queries, respectively.
-Then, metrics are computed as:
+\textbf{Evaluation Metrics} For evaluation, semantic quality is reported with class-wise Intersection over Union (\IoU) and its mean (\mIoU), and we additionally report an accuracy metric (\Acc) that couples geometric occupancy with semantic correctness.
+Let $\tpk, \fpk$, and $\fnk$, represent the number of true positive, false positive, and false negative queries for class $c$, respectively.
+Then, semantic quality metrics are computed as follows:

+where $Q$ is the total number of ground-truth queries.
+For uncertainty calibration we use the Brier Score (\BS$\downarrow$) and the Expected Calibration Error (\ECE$\downarrow$):